nickcam/AnimatedEnvironmentLayer/README.md

 # Notes

 Doesn't work with 3d yet...will work on it as I'd like 3d support.
 I'm no expert with webgl though so it could be a while, if ever.
 Help is welcome!

-### v4.10 typings
-The @types/arcgis-js-api are incorrect for BaseLayerView2D module - it can't be subclassed using the 4.10 types.
-This project just uses the v4.9 types which work fine.
-This will be fixed in v4.11 apparently. [https://community.esri.com/thread/226852-v410-extend-baselayerview2d-in-typescript](https://community.esri.com/thread/226852-v410-extend-baselayerview2d-in-typescript)